Master of Arts

 Course Structure

 The M.A.
-Chaplaincy is a 48-credit, primarily online program you can complete in as little as two years with an additional Clinical Pastoral Education (CPE) or internship requirement.
+Chaplaincy is a 48-credit, primarily online program you can complete in as little as two years.

 Complete in Two Years